DominNumb/git-test/README.md

 GitHub and Git test

-Readme file

-edit in comp
+Readme file.
+Just for test